bishopZ/Frame.js/readme.md

 	});

+Pass in a context or other variables:

+	Frame(function(next, context, someVar){
+		// "this" is passed in as "context"
+		// "someVar" is passed in as "someVar"
+		// ...
+		next();
+	}, this, someVar);

 Launch the Frame queue by calling init().

 	Frame.init();

-Frequently init() only needs to be called once, but it may need to be called again if events handler adds functions to Frame after the original Frame queue has already ended. init() will only restart the queue if the Frame queue is not already running.
+Frequently init() only needs to be called once, but it may need to be called again if an event handler adds functions to Frame after the original Frame queue has already ended. init() does nothing is Frame is already running.

 	Frame(function(){
 		// function A